 Current Member Projects

-Conservancy is currently home to twenty-nine member projects.
+Conservancy is currently home to thirty-one member projects.

 Amarok is a powerful music player with the aim to help people rediscover music.
 It offers powerful collection management, context information, integration of online services and a lot more.

 Amarok is also affiliated with the KDE for project software development.

 ArgoUML is the leading open source UML modeling tool and includes support for all standard UML 1.4 diagrams.
 It runs on any Java platform and is available in ten languages.
 See the feature list for more details.